-- Intuitive steering with motion sensors
+Intuitive steering with motion sensors

-- Trigger buttons for gas and brake
+Trigger buttons for gas and brake

 Buttons for game-specific functions A,B,X,Y for interactions D-pad for navigation Guide including ring of light, start and back

 * — Does not contain shoulder buttons which may limit functionality in some games.